Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability in metal-organic frameworks: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the U.S. Department of Energy under Contract Number DE-AC02-05CH11231 at Lawrence Berkeley National Laboratory.
-A.S.K. is an Alvarez Fellow in the Computational Research Division at LBNL.
+A.S.K. was supported by the Alvarez Fellowship in the Computational Research Division at LBNL.
 A.S.K. also acknowledges support from the TRI-AMDD internship program and further support from TRI-AMDD for cloud computing resources and initial project planning.
-The authors acknowledge helpful discussions with Muratahan Aykol, John Dagdelen, Aayush Singh, Santosh Suram, and Ram Seshadri.
+The authors acknowledge helpful discussions with Muratahan Aykol, John Dagdelen, Matthew Horton, Aayush Singh, Ram Seshadri, and Santosh Suram.
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.